 - Closed captioning devices: Limited numbers of reflectors for captioning are available at the theater’s box office 15 minutes before showtime.
 Please ask the theater director or manager on duty.
 A form of ID must be provided to borrow equipment.
 For quicker service, make a request at the Aquarium box office when purchasing or picking up tickets or call 617-975-5206.

-- Wheelchair-accessible seating is located at the top of the theatre.
+- Wheelchair-accessible seating is located at the top of the theater.
 There is space for up to six wheelchairs.
-Elevator access will bring you to the top of the theatre.
+Elevator access will bring you to the top of the theater.

 Aurora, Asteria, and Cetacea boats

 - One wheelchair-accessible restroom at rear of main deck

 - Wheelchair access to main deck only; including exterior bow and stern (decks 2 and 3 accessible by stairway)

 - Galley located on main deck and/or rear

 Available in the Aquarium lobby, the guide includes a map of the Aquarium.